allgreed/kasprowicz.pro/content/about.md

 ## About values

 ## About profession and specialisation
+I've been asked on a number of ocasions:

-> How many years of experience do you have at flopnaxing the ropjar?
+> How many years of experience do you have flopnaxing the ropjar?

 Well, that's not a very sophisticated question.
 First of all, in the last 4 months ropjar was entirely transformed and no longer resembles anything flopnaxable.
 I've worked with ropjar 2 years ago, I reconfigured the rilkef about 3 times over the course of 6 months, each time it took 5 days.
 What number is right?
 2?
 15/365?
 0.5?
 If you want a real number - that'd be Π, but I might have something perfect [for you] - 3!